holarissun/holarissun.github.io/_pages/about.md

   *NeurIPS 2022*
   **Hao Sun**, Lei Han, Rui Yang, Xiaoteng Ma, Bolei Zhou
     - We added **<span style="background-color: #f0f0f0; color: #333;">new insights to the fundamental dilemma of exploration and exploitation trade-offs</span>** through reward shifting.
-    - This line of research has been followed by [research from Professor Richard Sutton's group](https://arxiv.org/pdf/2405.09999) since 2024.
+    - This line of research has been revisited and highlighted by [research from Professor Richard Sutton's group](https://arxiv.org/pdf/2405.09999) at RLC'2024.
     - This method has been widely verified in RL applications such as <a href="https://www.ijcai.org/proceedings/2023/0514.pdf" style="color: gray; text-decoration: none;">offline RL (ICJAI'23))</a>, <a href="https://ieeexplore.ieee.org/stamp/stamp.jsp?tp=&arnumber=10801909" style="color: gray; text-decoration: none;">robotics locomotion (IROS'24)</a>, <a href="https://openreview.net/pdf?id=AS0S1flXxR" style="color: gray; text-decoration: none;">optimistic initialization (AAMAS'24)</a> , <a href="https://arxiv.org/pdf/2411.11099" style="color: gray; text-decoration: none;">multi-agent exploration (Recent preprint)</a>.